Palestinian Narrative Training Program

 After completing a training, you will have the opportunity to...

-- Contribute your family narrative to a collection of others online.
+- Contribute your family narrative to an online collection

 Through our Palestinian Narrative Training Program, FOSNA is dedicated to…